sindresorhus/got/migration-guides.md

 - No `agentClass`/`agentOptions`/`pool` option.
 - No `forever` option.
 You need to use [forever-agent](https://github.com/request/forever-agent).
 - No `proxy` option.
 You need to [pass a custom agent](readme.md#proxies).
+- No `baseUrl` option.
+Instead, there is `prefixUrl` which appends ending slash if not present.
+Will be always prepended unless `url` is an instance of URL.
 - No `removeRefererHeader` option.
 You can remove the referer header in a [`beforeRequest` hook](https://github.com/sindresorhus/got#hooksbeforeRequest):
-- No `baseUrl` option.
-Instead, there is `prefixUrl` which appends ending slash if not present.
-If `prefixUrl` is used, it will be always prepended to the `url` argument.

 ```js
 const gotInstance = got.extend({